yieldmo/style-guide/css/README.md

 Make sure **every selector is a class**.
 There should be no reason to use id or element selectors.
 No underscores or camelCase.
 Everything should be lowercase.

 Components make it easy to see relationships between classes.
 You just need to look at the name.
 You should still **indent descendant classes** so their relationship is even more obvious and it’s easier to scan the file.
 Stateful things like `:hover` should be on the same level.

+This necessitates the use of single class with the exception of modifiers.

 ### Modifiers